 - Expect interviewers to ask behavioral questions, such as “What would you do if…”

-Many of the questions you were receive at the second interview will be designed to learn more about the specifics of the broader information you gave during your interview.
+Second interview questions are designed to learn more about the specifics of the broader information you gave during your first interview.
+This is why you need to know how to thoroughly prepare for the second interview.

-Q: Describe a Situation Where You … What Did You Do To … ?
+2. Describe a Situation Where You … What Did You Do To… ?

 Avoid answering any question that reflects negatively on a previous workplace or coworker.
-If you are asked to describe how you handled disagreement with a supervisor, kindly tell the interviewer you cannot recall a time where you disagreed, and then answer the question in hypothetical form “… but if I did come across that situation, I would … “
+If you are asked to describe how you handled disagreement with a supervisor, have a prepared answer ready which focuses on what you learned from the situation rather than what went wrong.

 Second interviews are more personal than initial interviews.
 You will be introduced to other staff members.
 You will meet and interview with executives.
 You will be asked about your feelings towards the company and its employees.
 The focus of the interview will be to see if you are NOT a good fit for the job, because the initial interview showed the company that you have at minimum the skills and experience necessary to succeed.